The people who work at Life Ed Qld are dedicated to ensure generations of healthy young Queenslanders can live to their full potential.

 Since leaving television, Tracey has worked with a variety of corporates and not-for-profits to manage successful media campaigns, helping organisations raise brand awareness and achieve prominent impactful media coverage both nationally and throughout Queensland.

-As Life Education Queensland’s media manager and the host of Life Education’s parent podcast series, Tracey is delighted to be part of a passionate team whose mission is to educate and empower children to make safer and healthier choices and live to their full potential.
+As Life Ed Qld’s media manager and the host of Life Ed’s parent podcast series, Tracey is delighted to be part of a passionate team whose mission is to educate and empower children to make safer and healthier choices and live to their full potential.